 In 2003, the phase out of R22 production and imports began.
-By early 2010 the production and import of R22 was reduced.
+By early 2010 the production and import of R22 decreased.
 However, servicing current, existing equipment is still permitted if there is an available supply of R22.
 To confirm the public’s compliance with the new law, all sales of R22 must be purchased by a certified technician.
 R22 production and import will be continually reduced by law until 2020, when all production and import will be eliminated.
 Only recycled R22 refrigerant will be available to service existing air conditioners after 2020.

 The graph above shows the EPA’s consumption allowance of R22 by percentage.
 The limits on R22 consumption were implemented in 2010 and follow a declining trend until 2020.

 If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are correct.
 As you might assume, older air conditioners may have more leaks and need repairs.
 Any units that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a restricted supply.
 Prices have only increased due to scarcity.